johanna-einsiedler/algorithmic.care/website/docs/prediction.md

 <div class="grid grid-cols-2">
 <div>

-<h3>Feature based prediction </h3>
-<p>In the next steps, we extracted features, i.e. transformations of the signal based on the features that have been reported to be predictive of muscular fatigue in <a href="/research">previous studies</a>.
-Those were always extracted for sub-signals of a length of 250ms (as recommended by previous <a href="/research">literature</a>), i.e. each measurement recording was 'chopped up' into many smaller instances.
+<h3> Predictions </h3>
  We used those to train two different types of models: a neural network and a random forest model.
 Both were trained to predict for every sub-sequence and the final result, i.e. the prediction of fatigue for a particular day as obtained by averaging over all the predictions for that day based on each subsequence.
 Apart from the features extracte from the signal the models were also given indicators for which interval of the recording a subsequence belonged to (e.g. wallsit) and whether the recording had been created in the morning or evening.
+<h2> Results </h2>
+Overall, the muscle data based models performed as badly as the models based on the survey data and our own predictions.
+There are existing studies using EMG and MMG data to predict (muscular fatigue), however, all of the ones we found were focused on the particular moment of data collection, i.e. predicting e.g. the onset of fatigue during an exercise or contraction based on real-time EMG measurements.

 </p>